sahsagar-google/oracle-toolkit/docs/user-guide.md

 ### Free Edition Version Details

-> NOTE: Oracle has released serveral versions of Free edition, often **without chaning the RPM file name**.
-More recently though, they have been incorporating the version number in the file name.
+> NOTE: Beginning with the April 2025 release (23.8), Oracle started using unique filenames for the Free edition, a change from their previous practice of reusing the same RPM filename for new versions.

 The toolkit can install _any_ free edition version.
 Which version is actually installed depends on the the actual RPM file in the software library, and possibly the command line switches.